codsen/codsen.com/src/os/lerna-clean-changelogs-cli.md

    ## 2.9.1 (2018-12-27)
    ```

-   Diff links that changelog generator produces are not universal between GitLab, GitHub and BitBucket and sometimes there are bugs in them.
+   The diff links are not universal (across Sourcehut, GitLab, GitHub and BitBucket to name few) so it's more future-proof to remove them.

 3. Remove `h1` headings and turn them into `h2`, with the exception of the first, main heading of the changelog.